 Low body weight: If you weigh less than 50 kg, you may be more at risk of side effects such as drowsiness, low blood pressure, and fainting.

 Pregnancy: This medication should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if flibanserin passes into breast milk.
 If you are breast-feeding and are taking this medication, it may affect your baby.
 Breastfeeding is not recommended while taking this medication.

 Children: This medication is not intended for use by children

-Seniors: This medication is not intended to be used by women who are experiencing menopause or those who are post-menopausal.
-The safety and effectiveness of this medication have not been determined for women who are older than 55 years of age.
+Seniors: The safety and effectiveness of this medication have not been determined for women who are older than 60 years of age.